oricis/Caliopen/doc/specifications/frontend-data-flow.md

 An action MAY be specific to a component.
 An action MAY be related to one or more concept.
 An action MAY be a serie of redux actions.
+An action MUST return an entity or a collection of entity or throw an error.
+An action MUST store the result of the action(s) in the state except for password related actions.

 ## State